 Walnuts are good for kids who play tantrums as these are fantastic mood boosters.
 They are very useful for children & young adults to improve their brain health & body stamina.
 And for adults they help to prevent arthritis, control diabetes and improve metabolism.

-Now the recipe for Eggless Walnut Bundt Cake:
+The recipe for Eggless Walnut Bundt Cake is as below:

 - Whole wheat flour – 1 and 1/2 cup